IDMNYU/audiolab/docs/amps.md

 <img src = "./img/amps.jpg" width="100%" title="Amps" alt="Amps">

-The Peavey power switch is on the front panel; the Fender power switch is on the back. **Please remember to turn off the amplifiers when you are done using them.**
+The Peavey power switch is on the front panel; the Fender power switch is on the back.

 Both amps have pedalboards, curated to use for baseline instrument effects research with the [IDM Pedals](https://idmnyu.github.io/IDMPEDALS/) project.
+The pedalboars are both DC powered from [MXR DC Brick](https://www.jimdunlop.com/mxr-dc-brick-power-supply/) power supplies.

 The bass pedalboard consists of (from right to left):